 - Pay you weekly workers compensation benefits.

 This is the basic rule, but there are are some exceptions.
-But, you generally cannot force your employer to provide you with a light duty job.
+You generally cannot force your employer to provide you with a light duty job.
 Under Georgia’s workers compensation rules, your employer can usually choose to pay you benefits instead of providing light duty work.

 Can my employer fire me if I cannot go back to my regular job?